 "The Reference of Fictional Names", Kriterion 3, No. 6 (1993): 3-12.: "Artifacts and Mind-Independence: Comments on Lynne Rudder Baker’s "The Shrinking Difference between Artifacts and Natural Objects", in APA Newsletter on Philosophy and Computers, Piotr Boltuc (ed.), 8(1): 25-26 (2008).

-BOOK REVIEWS, DISCUSSIONS AND COMMENTS:
+BOOK REVIEWS, DISCUSSIONS AND OTHER PUBLICATIONS:

 "In What Sense is Phenomenology Transcendental?" (comments on Dan Zahavi "Subjectivity and the First-Person Perspective").
 Southern Journal of Philosophy (2007).